Abzû: Development

 The origins of Abzû lay in the development of Journey, an independent video game developed by Thatgamecompany and released in 2012.
 Abzû's creator, director and art director Matt Nava had previously worked as art director for Journey during its three-year development.
 Having worked in a game featuring a desert setting, Nava wanted to change to a more vibrant and populated setting for his next title.
 Nava began creating the pitch for Abzû before leaving Thatgamecompany and founding the game's developer Giant Squid Studios.
 One of the main elements Nava incorporated was his love for ancient cultures and their artwork, particularly relating to the myths surrounding the concept of Abzu.
 Nava's love of the ocean, which he explored through his hobby of scuba diving, also figured heavily in the design of Abzû.
 The team at Giant Squid Studios grew to ten developers from across the industry, mainly programmers who specialized in multiple aspects of game design from gameplay to graphics, in addition to a graphical and technical artist who helped create and animate the character models.

 The game was first announced at the 2014 Electronic Entertainment Expo (E3).
 It was later previewed at E3 2016.
 The game's initial digital release was on PlayStation 4 via PlayStation Network and Windows through Steam on August 2, 2016.
 Later it was also released digitally on Xbox One through Xbox Live on December 6, 2016.
 The game also received a physical release for PlayStation 4 and Xbox One on January 31, 2017.
-A Nintendo Switch was released through the Nintendo eShop on November 29, 2018.
+A Nintendo Switch version was released through the Nintendo eShop on November 29, 2018.
 It was released in Japan on February 27, 2020.
 It was also included in the early access release of the cloud gaming platform Amazon Luna on October 20, 2020.
 All versions were published by 505 Games.